-Learn more and enroll in Insurance Benefits 101, attend an onsite meeting or group webinar.
+Learn more and enroll in Insurance Benefits 101, a virtual meeting for group webinar.
 These meetings will be hosted by a licensed insurance professional.
-Available to you and your family.Register Now
+Available to you and your family.Complete the form above

 You likely do everyday activities in the salon or working around the house without much thought, but life doesn’t always go as expected.

 The Learning Center can help answer your questions and give personalized solutions to plan for the future you deserve.

 Benefits Priced for Salon Professionals

 Being a small business owner is not easy!